molangning/bypass/README.md

 ## Help this project

-We need more usage data and users for this project so please share this to your friends.
+We need more usage data and users for this project so share this to your friends if you can.

 ## About this project